cube-js/cube/docs/Cube.js-Backend/Deployment.md

 [[warning | Warning]]
 | Express is a legacy way and will be entirely replaced by Docker.
 We highly recommend you start using Cube.js as a microservice inside Docker.

-Cube.js server is an Express application itself and it can be served as part of an existing Express application.
+Cube.js server is an Express application itself, and it can be served as part of an existing Express application.

 [[warning | Note]]
 | It is suitable to host single node applications this way without any significant load anticipated.
 Please consider deploying Cube.js as a micro service if you need to host multiple Cube.js instances.